Corporate Rescue Mechanism

 The proposal requires approval by 75% of total value of creditors, therefore it is also recommended for the company to seek agreement/concurrence from their major creditors.

 How can Bizboard help?

-Bizboard act as independent adviser to ensure the process is conducted in proper order and in accordance to the relevant laws and regulations.
-Our highly qualified team have worked throughout various cases in different industries and have an extensive knowledge of business and the impact on stakeholders when a company faces financial distress.
+Bizboard act as an independent adviser to ensure the process is conducted in proper order and in accordance with the relevant laws and regulations.
+Our highly qualified team has worked throughout various cases in different industries and has extensive knowledge of business and its impact on stakeholders when a company faces financial distress.

 For more information contact us.

 Talk to us to find out more.